Comparing 6 and 16 cores, Lets know how well Ryzen 5 CPUs has aged? - LEARNALLFIX

 Comparing 6 and 16 cores, Lets know how well Ryzen 5 CPUs has aged?

-Although the $300 MSRP of the Ryzen 5600X didn’t exactly excite us, it was still a wonderful deal in comparison to other parts.
+Although the $300 MSRP of the Ryzen 5600X didn’t exactly excite us, it was still a fantastic deal in comparison to other parts.
 As is customary, AMD moved quickly to implement price reductions.
 Eventually, over a year and a half later, they released the non-X standard 5600 processor for $200.
-Discounts were applied fast, bringing the price down to $120-130.
+Discounts were applied fast, lowering the price to $120-130.

-The Ryzen 5 5600 and 5600X were, of course, always reasonably priced and offered great value for gamers on a limited budget.
-But how do they hold up over time, and would you have been better off investing in an 8 or even 16-core model?
+Of course, the Ryzen 5 5600 and 5600X were always reasonably priced and offered great value for gamers on a limited budget.
+But how do they hold up over time, and would you have been better off investing in an 8—or even 16-core model?

 AMD Zen 3 in Context

-Even while the 5600 series provided gamers with great value, not everyone was persuaded.
-Some people recommended the Ryzen 7 5800X or the 5700X, which were released alongside the 5600, in place of the 5600 series, claiming it was a bad purchase.
+While the 5600 series gave gamers great value, some people recommended the Ryzen 7 5800X or the 5700X, released alongside the 5600, in place of the 5600 series, claiming it was a wrong purchase.
 Others went so far as to propose the Ryzen 9 5950X or bust, which may have been accurate despite its borderline absurdity.
 Since Zen 3 was released about four years ago, we’d like to compare them with contemporary games nowadays.

-It goes without saying that the Ryzen 5 5600X will be slower than the R7 5800X and, by extension, the 5950X.
-The question is, by how much, and will it still be usable?
+The Ryzen 5 5600X will be slower than the R7 5800X and, by extension, the 5950X.
+The question is, how much will it still be usable?
 It’s also important to review past prices, as the 5950X was never reasonably priced.
 It is possible to make a compelling case for the 5700X as a gaming CPU, and we did just that back in the day.

-The Ryzen 5 5600 and Ryzen 7 5700X, which both offered outstanding value at its release prices before dropping even further as we previously discussed, seemed like the wise choices for gamers.
-Early in 2023, both the 5600 and the 5700X offered a 24% discount for nearly the same performance level, with the 5600 being a considerably better value than the 5600X and the 5700X being a much better value than the 5800X.
+Ryzen 5 5600 and Ryzen 7 5700X offered outstanding value at their release prices before dropping even further.
+Early in 2023, the 5600 and the 5700X provided a 24% discount for nearly the same performance level, with the 5600 being a considerably better value than the 5600X and the 5700X being a much better value than the 5800X.

 Benchmarks

 Since 4K data is frequently requested, we also included it.
-Remember that the RTX 4090’s 4K ‘Ultra High’ preset is mostly what we’re examining here.
-You may make the margins more like what we see in 1080p by turning on upscaling or lowering the quality settings.
+Make the margins like those in 1080p by turning on upscaling or lowering the quality settings.

-The only CPU that was unable to fully utilize the RTX 4090 at 4K was the 5600X.
-However, 110 frames per second on average is good for a CPU that costs little more than $200.
-During a 20-minute gameplay with the 5600X, frame time performance was outstanding.
+The only CPU that could not fully utilize the RTX 4090 at 4K was the 5600X.
+However, on average, 110 frames per second is suitable for a CPU that costs little more than $200.
+During a 20-minute gameplay session with the 5600X, frame-time performance was outstanding.

-The 6-core Zen 3 CPU was barely slow, even if the 5950X outperformed the 5600X with an average speed of 140 frames per second and 117 frames per second for the 1% lows.
+The 6-core Zen 3 CPU was barely slow, even if the 5950X outperformed the 5600X with an average speed of 140 and 117 frames per second for the 1% lows.

-The game Cyberpunk 2077: Phantom Liberty uses a lot of CPU power.
-In contrast to Ratchet & Clank, the 5600X, 5800X, and 5950X all functioned similarly in spite of this.
+The game Cyberpunk 2077: Phantom Liberty uses much CPU power, unlike Ratchet & Clank, the 5600X, 5800X, and 5950X.
 Once more, AMD’s 3D V-Cache significantly improved performance, allowing the 5800X3D to outperform the 5950X by 32%.
-We were very much GPU-limited at 4K, reaching only 80 frames per second, so you’ll probably need to enable upscaling to go up to about 100.
+We were GPU-limited at 4K, reaching only 80 frames per second, so you’ll probably need to enable upscaling to go up to about 100.

 Another game that strains the CPU is Hogwarts Legacy.
-Even if the 8 and 16-core variants are speedier, there isn’t much of a difference.
-For instance, the 5800X outperformed the 5600X by only 9%, but the 5950X, perhaps as a result of a scheduling conflict, delivered inconsistent performance.
+Even if the eight and 16-core variants are speedier, there is little difference.
+For instance, the 5800X outperformed the 5600X by only 9%, but the 5950X, perhaps due to a scheduling conflict, delivered inconsistent performance.
 Although 8-core components perform better, it’s difficult to determine if they are more affordable than 6-core versions.

 Even though Dragon’s Dogma II is a game that heavily relies on the CPU, the 5800X outperforms the 5600X by only 4%, while the 5950X outperforms the 5800X by 9%.
-However, the 5800X3D was 36% faster, emphasizing the significance of L3 cache.
-Although the improvement was not great, having more cores made a difference, and the 5600X with its six cores was still quite useful.
+However, the 5800X3D was 36% faster, emphasizing the significance of the L3 cache.
+Although the improvement was insignificant, having more cores made a difference, and the 5600X with its six cores was still quite helpful.

 Baldur’s Gate 3 is another game that shows off the 5600X’s exceptional performance.
 In this case, the 5950X performs 13% quicker than the 5800X, offering only a 6% performance boost.
 Performance is improved by having more cores, but not noticeably.
 The 5800X3D’s 3D V-Cache dramatically improves speed; it is now 51% quicker than the 5600X and 42% faster than the 5800X.

-Because The Last of Us Part I is a CPU-intensive game that mostly uses the 5600X, the 5800X is 14% faster.
-In the meantime, the 5800X and 5950X performed similarly, with the 5800X3D offering the greatest results.
+Because The Last of Us Part I is a CPU-intensive game primarily using the 5600X, the 5800X is 14% faster.
+In the meantime, the 5800X and 5950X performed similarly, with the 5800X3D offering the most outstanding results.

-Lastly, Starfield is another application where the 6-core processor is unable to match the 5800X’s speed.
+Starfield is another application where the 6-core processor cannot match the 5800X’s speed.
 Performance is still quite good, though, with 1% lows surpassing 60 frames per second.
 While the 5950X outperformed the 5800X by 23%, the 5800X outperformed the 5600X by 15%.

 Calculating the Mean

-Here is the 11-game average statistics from our November 2020 5600X day-one evaluation for comparison.
+Here are the 11-game average statistics from our November 2020 5600X day-one evaluation.
 There were only two instances during that time where the 5950X outperformed the 5600X by 12%, with an average difference of just 4%.
-Over the last 3.5 years, games have undoubtedly become more CPU-intensive, which was to be expected.
+Over the last 3.5 years, games have undoubtedly become more CPU-intensive.

 What We Acquired

 That’s it, then.
-The Ryzen 5 5600X is on average 8% slower than the 5800X and 12% slower than the 5950X in many of the most demanding AAA games available today.
-Not bad for being so much less expensive.
+On average, the Ryzen 5 5600X is 8% slower than the 5800X and 12% slower than the 5950X in many of the most demanding AAA games available today.
+It’s suitable for being so much less expensive.
 Furthermore, there was not a single instance where frame rates were not comfortably above 60 frames per second when CPU-bound, indicating that overall performance was outstanding.

 When the 5800X was released, it cost $150, which is quite a bit more than the 5600X, which is 50% more.
-Three and a half years later, we still feel that while having more cores was good to have if you could afford them, it wasn’t really necessary for gaming.
-Even if we can now cite several instances where you are receiving more, it is now much simpler to justify the update because it offers a genuine performance boost even though the cost may not be fully recovered.
+Three and a half years later, having more cores was good if you could afford them, but it wasn’t essential for gaming.
+Even if we can cite several instances where you are receiving more, it is much simpler to justify the update because it offers a genuine performance boost.

-To be clear, though, not all gamers should have purchased a Ryzen 5 or Core i5 today, just as not all gamers should have invested in the Ryzen 5 5600 series.
-Three and a half years later, our initial thoughts remain the same: these items are good choices at reasonable prices, and they work well for gamers on a tighter budget.
+Not all gamers should have purchased a Ryzen 5 or Core i5 today, just as not all should have invested in the Ryzen 5 5600 series.
+Three and a half years later, our initial thoughts remain the same: these items are good choices at reasonable prices and work well for gamers on a tighter budget.

 Unfortunately, AMD’s entry-level competitors now often provide far better value than Intel, and AMD must address this with AM5 if they are to win the entire retail market.

-If we had included fifty or more games, both recent releases and well-known games from the previous few years, the overall margins would have been lower because most games aren’t that taxing on the 5600X.
+If we had included fifty or more recent releases and well-known games from the previous few years, the overall margins would have been lower because most games aren’t taxing on the 5600X.

-Returning to some of the more recent content, it’s crucial to remember that core count shouldn’t be the primary determinant of whether or not to purchase a CPU for gaming or any other purpose.
-The overall performance of the CPU is what counts.
+It’s crucial to remember that core count shouldn’t be the primary determinant of whether or not to purchase a CPU for gaming or any other purpose.
 For instance, in our testing, the 5800X3D outperformed the 5950X by a significant margin even though it had half as many cores, and the new Ryzen 5 7600 is on par with the 5800X3D even though it has two fewer cores and far less L3 cache.

-When comparing CPUs with the same design, core count is somewhat significant; however, when comparing CPUs with different architectures, such as Zen 3 and Zen 4 parts, core count is nearly meaningless.
-With Intel’s P-core and E-core enabled components, it gets much more convoluted.
+Core count is significant when comparing CPUs with the same design; however, it is nearly meaningless when comparing CPUs with different architectures, such as Zen 3 and Zen 4 parts.
+With Intel’s P-core and E-core-enabled components, it gets much more convoluted.

 The resolution angle comes next.
 While some people might find 4K CPU benchmarking interesting, keep in mind that your goal frame rate—rather than resolution—is what matters.
 For instance, it’s not very helpful to learn that the RTX 4090 can only produce about 75 frames per second at 4K with the “ultra preset” if you want 144 frames per second in Cyberpunk 2077.
 Because all CPUs in that particular case were able to drive 70–80 frames per second during our test, all we are doing is testing the RTX 4090.